kyang5/coursedescriptions/source/fall.rst

 :doc:`comp111`
-    | Section 01W (4635) Credits: 3; In person; Lecture
+    | Section 01W (4091) Credits: 3; Blended; Lecture
-    | Instructor: Robert Yacobellis
+    | Instructor: George Thiruvathukal
-    | Information Commons:230 (Lake Shore) Tuesday, Thursday 01:00PM-02:15
+    | Place TBA (Lake Shore) Monday, Wednesday, Friday 12:35PM-01:25

     **Notes:**
-    *This is a writing intensive course.*  This course is restricted to undergraduate students.
+    *This is a writing intensive course.*

+    This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp122`
-    | Section 001 (5881) Credits: 3; In person; Lecture
+    | Section 001 (4796) Credits: 3; In person; Lecture
     | Instructor: David Wetzel
     | Mundelein Center:1017 (Lake Shore) Monday, Wednesday, Friday 12:35PM-01:25

-    **Notes:**
-    Students who wish to enroll in this class but do not formally meet the MATH 118 prerequisite should contact Prof. George K. Thiruvathukal (gkt@cs.luc.edu).

 :doc:`comp125`
-    | Section 001 (3448) Credits: 3; In person; Laboratory
+    | Section 001 (3245) Credits: 3; In person; Laboratory
     | Instructor: David Wetzel
-    | Crown Center:105 (Lake Shore) Monday, Wednesday, Friday 10:25AM-11:15
+    | Place TBA (Lake Shore) Monday, Wednesday, Friday 10:25AM-11:15

     **Notes:**
     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental